DelphDem/Ed2TEI/README.md

 # Ed2TEI

 `Ed2TEI` is a Python package designed to convert critical editions into structured XML-TEI format following the TEI P5 Guidelines.
-The package allows users to create a XML-TEI file from a txt file, and to automate the insertion of variant readings, rejected readings, and notes into a TEI file using structured txt files.
+The package allows users to create a TEI XML file from a txt file, and to automate the insertion of variant readings, rejected readings, and notes into a TEI file using structured txt files.

 ## Installation